PatrickMcGrath29/thegoodland/content/posts/2024-11-22-the-greatest-of-all-our-needs—to-know-him.md

 author: T. Austin-Sparks
 summary: It is of the greatest importance for the Lord's children to recognize fully that, above all other things, His object is that they should know Him.
   This is the all-governing end of all His dealings with us.
-This is the greatest of all our needs.
 slug: 2024-11-22-the-greatest-of-all-our-needs-to-know-him
 featuredImage: /uploads/knowing_him.jpg
 createdDate: 2024-11-22